THE FOUNDING MEMBERS

 For many years, during his position as Public Relations Officer and member of the WUKF Executive Committee, Mr Galea worked hard in uniting many clubs and Federations from all over the world.
 WUKF has gained great knowledge and experience from his hard work during the years he held these positions, and to-date, his ideas in the Federation, are still being put into practice.

 Still training, teaching, and organizing, Mr Galea is respected for his honest approach, commitment, and dedication.
-He is very grateful to his teacher, Sensei Cosimo Cavallo (8th Dan), from whom he has learnt a great deal about karate and several organisational skills.
 Mr Galea is known for his great sense of humour and for his kind nature; the combination of which, has always made things easier during difficult times.
 A trustworthy and genuine person, who is always ready to help others overcome their challenges.
 His dynamic character is unique and no challenge is insurmountable for him, irrespective of how daunting it may be.

 Ms Lucienne Galea, Rokudan (6th Dan) Shotokan, a sporty person since childhood, practiced the sport she loved most – table tennis – for 17 consecutive years .
 For a short period of time, she was able to represent her country in International competitions, but her daily plans and commitments, had to be rescheduled once she was introduced to karate (love at first sight).

 During this time, she had to cope with her studies, and training, and she never imagined that to this date, she would be still practicing and teaching what she fell in love with, 30 years ago.
-In 2006, She was awarded the Degree in Traditional Karate (Japan Institute) by one of her teachers, the late Grand Master Ronnie Colwell, 9th Dan.
-She is also graded in Kobudo under Kuniyoshi Sensei, and is very grateful to the training experience with Sensei Valeriy Kusiy.
+In 2006, She was awarded the Degree in Traditional Karate (Japan Institute) by the late Grand Master Ronnie Colwell, 9th Dan.
+She is also graded in Kobudo under Kuniyoshi Sensei and is very grateful to the training experience with Sensei Valeriy Kusiy.

 After finishing her first Degree as a Teacher of Physics and Mathematics with the University of Malta (UOM), in 1994, Ms Galea committed herself to intensive training.
 A couple of years after, she completed her studies as a fitness and gym instructor with the same University.
 Her efforts in Kata and kumite training, were rewarded during Championships as she won several titles.
 She also won the Best Athlete during Championships held in Holland and in Germany in 2003 and 2010 respectively.